 A network broadcaster for three decades, Carillo began her broadcasting career in 1980 as an analyst for USA Network.
 She also worked a host of tournaments for ESPN.
 In 1986 she joined CBS Sports and has worked the U.S. Open every year since.
 Her CBS duties expanded to include reporting assignments at the 1992, '94 and '98 Winter Olympic Games.

-She has served as a broadcaster for NBC Sports during the most recent Summer and Winter Olympic Games and can be seen doing tennis for NBC.
+She has served as a broadcaster for NBC Sports during the most recent Summer and Winter Olympic Games, earning high marks for her versatility.
+Mary has been a mainstay on the network?s Olympic coverage, reporting on everything from skiing to skeleton to hosting studio programming.
+She can be seen doing tennis for NBC.
+Recently, she joined the broadcast team at The Tennis Channel.

 A native of Queens, NY, Carillo lives in Naples, FL.